Don't see your question here?

 UMass Medical School uses a rolling admissions process.
 Per AMCAS traffic rules, acceptances begin to be offered on or after October 15 and continue until the class is full.
 For PURCH that means 25 students plus a wait list.

-The timeline is long at UMass—they are balancing PURCH, in-state/out-of-state, and MD/PhD numbers throughout the process.
+The timeline is long at UMass—the admission team is balancing PURCH, in-state/out-of-state, and MD/PhD numbers throughout the process.
 So over half of the offers are made in March and April, and continue through May and June.

 Return to top